Bramstorp/Watermark_PDF_Merger/README.md

 PDF toolkit https://pypi.org/project/PyPDF2/

-Super.pdf is the test file to add watermark 2 but can ofc be used with any pdf file just change the template = PyPDF2.PdfFileReader(open('{FILENAME}.pdf', 'rb'))
+Orginal.pdf is the test file to add watermark 2 but can ofc be used with any pdf file just change the template = PyPDF2.PdfFileReader(open('{FILENAME}.pdf', 'rb'))

 --Running Script--